SantoriniDave.com

 Since you are likely taking the ferry, here is how to make it comfortable.

-1. Choose the Right Boat (Seasickness Warning) The Mykonos-Santorini route can be very windy (the Meltemi winds).
+1. Choose the Right Boat (Seasickness Warning): Both the Mykonos to Santorini ferry and the Santorini to Mykonos ferry can be very windy (the Meltemi winds).
 The sea can get choppy.

-3. Departure Port: All ferries depart from the New Port (Tourlos) in Mykonos.
-You will need to take a taxi/Uber, bus, or water taxi (Sea Bus) to get there.
+3. Arrival/Departure Ports: All ferries use the New Port (Tourlos) in Mykonos and Athinios Port in Santorini.
+You will need to take a taxi/Uber, bus, or Sea Bus (Mykonos) to get to and from the ports.

 My Advice

-• Fly Only If: You have a severe phobia of boats, money is no object, and you can find a seat on a direct Cycladic Air flight.
-Do not fly via Athens.
+• Fly Only If: You have a severe seasickness or phobia of boats, or you can find a seat on a direct flight.
+Do not fly via Athens unless you the ferry is really unappealing.

 About Santorini Dave